 Pour in the hot liquid pickling mixture, leaving ¼ inch of headroom.

 Process in boiling water bath 15 min.

 Blueberry Maple Jam

 - 1/3 Cup Lemon Juice

-Rinse berries well and place in a large heavy-bottomed pot and crush slightly.
+Rinse berries well and place them in a large heavy-bottomed pot and crush slightly.